 Child Status Index

-Collected data from caregivers who work directly with vulnerable children to explore how care decisions are made by community-based volunteers and the utility of CSI at the community level as a job aid.
+Access an overview and findings from two studies on how the CSI is implemented and the utility of CSI at the community level as a job aid.